Werriess/VidJump/README.md

-# Jump to Timestamp
+# VidJump

-**Jump to Timestamp** is a Tkinter-based application that allows users to search for specific words or phrases in YouTube video transcripts and jump directly to the relevant timestamps.
+**VidJump** is a Tkinter-based application that allows users to search for specific words or phrases in YouTube video transcripts and jump directly to the relevant timestamps.
 Using the `youtube_transcript_api`, the app retrieves transcript data from YouTube videos and provides clickable links to the exact moments where the searched term appears.

 ## Features